 To set up Active/Passive High Availability, you need identical Kerio Control appliances as Master and Slave.
 This means that in case of hardware appliances the model number and version should be the same, and in case of software appliances, the versions should match.
 In addition to this, both appliances should have the same number of interfaces and their names configured, same admin credentials set and the disk partitioning details should also match.

 You can use the diagram below while setting up High Availability using hardware boxes.
-The objective is to have a two identical Kerio Control appliances (both hardware or software supported) set up in a specific network configuration.
+The objective is to have two identical Kerio Control appliances (both hardware or software supported) set up in a specific network configuration.

 Follow these steps to configure High Availability: